VariableV/cheatworkslol/README.md

 # About

 ROBLOX Lua First-Person shooter game cheat script that I wrote when I first got into exploiting.
+This is a pretty old script, so I decided to open-source it, but it still works on many FPS games.

 # Includes